TheBalahkay/adventures-of-the-sea-wolf/content/index.md

 # Adventures of the sea wolf

 ## Current Objective:
 Prepare for the fight with berserker.
+Test

 ### side Objective
 - [x] Enter into the bar fights